 Sad but true, traps laid for trespassers (and the subsequent injuries they cause) aren’t covered.
 Though your home policy’s liability coverage can pay for bodily injuries others experience on your property, there’s a big caveat: it won’t cover injuries you (or your child) intentionally cause.

-So, for example, pouring water on the porch steps to purposefully cause slips and falls is not be covered.
-Of course, it could be hard to prove the steps were purposefully ice covered, but let’s play it safe and not push our luck, right?
+So, for example, pouring water on the porch steps to purposefully cause slips and falls is not covered.
+Of course, it could be hard to prove the steps were purposefully ice-covered, but let’s play it safe and not push our luck, right?

 That said, the bandits could still sue you over the injuries, even if they incurred them while doing something illegal like trespassing on your property.
 This is dependent on where you live, but take note.
 The law is wild.

 Now let’s say your incredibly resourceful offspring rigs up mannequins and life-size cutouts of 90s basketball stars to make your otherwise abandoned home seem full of life.
 If these animated mannequins get too rambunctious, your home insurance likely won’t cover the damage to your property, but it depends on your policy.